dploeger/my-godot-docs/526/features-animation-introduction-2d.md

 Godot doesn't restrict to only edit transform properties.
 Every property can be used as a track where you can set keyframes.

-If you select your sprite while the animation tab is visible, you get a small keyframe button for all of the sprite's properties.
+If you select your sprite while the animation panel is visible, you get a small keyframe button for all of the sprite's properties.
 Click on this button and Godot will automatically add a track and keyframe to the current animation.